pmajka/poSSum/README.md

 The appliance can be imported to VirtualBox software (https://www.virtualbox.org/) which operates on multiple operating systems including Windows, OSX and Linux.
 Note however, that the file to download is a substantial one: about 2GB.
-Have also in mind that, although we're trying to keep the VM updated, the environment installed on th VM might be slightly behind the current develop branch of the framework.
-You have to update it on your own.
+Have also in mind that, although we are trying to keep the VM up to date, the environment installed on the VM might be slightly behind the current develop branch of the framework.
+You will have to update it on your own.

-You can download the poSSum preconfigured virtual machine using the link below: http://doc.3dbar.org/possum/possum_framework_vm.ova
+You can download the Possum preconfigured virtual machine using the link below: http://doc.3dbar.org/possum/possum_framework_vm.ova

 Should you have any problem with importing the virtual appliance, please refer to the VirtualBox documentation:

 http://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html
 http://www.virtualbox.org/manual/ch01.html#ovf

 or other online resources, e.g: http://www.maketecheasier.com/import-export-ova-files-in-virtualbox/

 Note that all usernames and passwords (including the root passord) are: testuser Also, please let the VM have at least 4GB of memory (8GB recommended)  and 4CPUs (however, the more the better).